 Notable recent projects supported by Measure A:

-- On-going feasibility study for a second ferry terminal in South San Francisco. - Completion of the Redwood City Ferry Feasibility Study and funding allocation for a Business Plan.
+- On-going feasibility study for a second ferry terminal in South San Francisco. - Completion of the Redwood City Ferry Business Plan and on-going preliminary engineering and environmental clearance.

 Local Streets/Transportation Programs